Fish Tank Setup Guide for Beginners

 Ignoring Water Testing

-Clear water does not always mean safe water.
+Clear water does not always mean safe water, so testing is one of the best beginner habits.

 Quick Setup Checklist